Which Varieties Fit Your Growing Needs?

 - Heirloom: 'Brandywine.'
-The flavor of this heirloom slicer is so good it can silence the most discerning tomato-sandwich purist.
-OR hold its own in the messiest shouting-match of burger fixins' and condiments.
-We are grateful to Ben T. Quisenberry (19977–1986) for saving the seed of our exceptional Quisenberry strain of 'Brandywine' from extinction.
+The flavor of this heirloom slicer is so good it suits the minimalist tomato-sandwich purist as well as the condimented burger-lover.
+We are grateful to Ben T. Quisenberry (1887–1986) for saving the seed for our exceptional Quisenberry strain of 'Brandywine.'

-- Greenhouse / Hyloom: 'GinFiz' is one of the new French beauties, a flat-round beefsteak with sweetly-acid golden flesh richly marbled with red.
-It's loaded with an exceptional disease resistance package for greenhouse and tunnel performance, early fruit set and maturity, plus shoulders with crack resistance.
-(Lay a few slices on your open-faced crostini.)
+- Greenhouse / Hyloom: 'GinFiz' is one of the new French beauties, a flat-round beefsteak with sweetly-acid golden flesh, richly marbled with red.
+It's loaded, with an exceptional disease resistance package for greenhouse and tunnel performance, early fruit set and maturity, and shoulders with crack resistance.
+Perfect for an open-faced crostini.